min-hinthar/spring2life/README.md

 - `NEXT_PUBLIC_SUPABASE_URL` – Supabase project URL (`https://YOUR-PROJECT.supabase.co`)
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY` – anon/public key for client rendering
 - `SUPABASE_SERVICE_ROLE_KEY` – service role key (used only on the server for admin actions)
+- `NEXT_PUBLIC_SITE_URL` – the URL Supabase should redirect back to after Google OAuth
+- `ADMIN_EMAILS` – comma-separated list of admin emails to align with the seeded `profiles` rows

 3. **Provision the database**

-Run the SQL inside `supabase/schema.sql` in your Supabase SQL editor to create the `patients` and `appointments` tables with the required columns.
+Run the SQL inside `supabase/schema.sql` in your Supabase SQL editor to create the `patients`, `appointments`, `providers`, and `profiles` tables with the required columns plus starter data for testing (admin + patient + provider profiles, sample appointments, and directory entries).

 4. **Start the dev server**